Health and Wellbeing

 Some 75-80% of our workforce are women and consequently, at any one time a significant proportion of our female workers will experience symptoms of menopause which might impact on their working life.

 We have an ambition to become accredited as menopause friendly and to start our work towards we are offering menopause training to all staff as well as sessions specifically for line managers.
-The training is available to all staff in all organisations across the partnership, so please do share this offer with your colleagues, teams and networks.
+The training is available to all staff in all organisations across the partnership.
 Click here to see what support is available to you.

 - Symptoms of menopause